 A man was hospitalized Tuesday evening after his car crashed into a barrier along a highway off-ramp in central Spokane.

 The incident was reported about 8:15 p.m.
-There apparently were no witnesses of the crash, and those who first came upon the massive debris field on Second Avenue almost under a state Highway 290 bridge that leads from Hamilton Street to Interstate 90 assumed the car had fallen from the bridge, said Washington State Patrol Sgt.
+There apparently were no witnesses to the crash.
+Those who first came upon the massive debris field on Second Avenue almost under a state Highway 290 bridge that leads from Hamilton Street to Interstate 90 assumed the car had fallen from the bridge, said Washington State Patrol Sgt.
 Gabe Olson.

 But the car actually struck a barrier on the off-ramp from southbound Hamilton leading to westbound Second Avenue.
 The 1992 Lincoln Town Car came to rest on Second Avenue and a sidewalk.

 The driver was ejected, Olson said.
 He was conscious at the scene and transported by ambulance to Providence Sacred Heart Medical Center.

 Alcohol and speed likely were factors in the crash, Olson said.

 Give directly to The Spokesman-Review's Northwest Passages community forums series -- which helps to offset the costs of several reporter and editor positions at the newspaper -- by using the easy options below.
 Gifts processed in this system are not tax deductible, but are predominately used to help meet the local financial requirements needed to receive national matching-grant funds.

 Get the day’s latest Coronavirus news delivered to your inbox by subscribing to our newsletter.